 Snow in Iceland

-Most of Iceland’s snowfall occurs between December and March, and the higher-altitude areas and the North generally see more accumulation than the coastal regions.
-While roads along the Ring Road and South Coast are typically well-maintained, snowstorms can cause brief closures.
+Most of Iceland’s snowfall lands between December and March, with higher elevations and the North seeing more accumulation than the coasts.
+The Ring Road and South Coast are generally well-maintained, but snowstorms can cause short closures.

 Fog in Iceland

-Fog, particularly prevalent in October, often blankets coastal routes, geothermal areas, and lower elevations in the mornings.
-While a light mist might not disrupt your plans significantly, reduced visibility means it’s crucial to stay alert while driving.
+Fog, especially common in October, tends to settle over coastal routes, geothermal areas, and lower elevations in the mornings.
+A light mist usually isn’t a problem, but thick fog means reduced visibility — stay alert and slow down.

 👉 Summer: Experience endless daylight, stunning sights, and adventure.